eth-protocol-fellows/protocol-studies/docs/wiki/EL/eof.md

 - [**Ethereum Magicians: EVM Object Format (EOF)**](https://ethereum-magicians.org/t/evm-object-format-eof/5727) — The original EIP discussion thread where EOF was proposed and debated by core developers.

 - [**Ethereum Notes: EOF**](https://notes.ethereum.org/t-1tLFnLSKCtLZpb-Rw0IA) — Community notes and working documents on the EOF specification and open design questions.

-- [**DeepWiki: EVM Object Format (EOF)**](https://deepwiki.com/ethereum/EIPs/4.1-evm-object-format-(eof)) — A structured wiki-style breakdown of EOF across its constituent EIPs, useful for getting an overview at a glance.